ut-ras/Armbot-Junior/README.md

 ### Understanding the `getPos()` Function

-The `getPos()` function is a game-changer—it helps you know the real-time position of the servo in degrees.
+The `getPos()` function helps us know the real-time position of the servo in degrees.
 This function reads the analog feedback from the servo's feedback pin and maps it to the corresponding angle.
 Sounds complicated?
 Let's break it down.

 Here's the function: